Kasubi Tombs: Destruction

 On 16 March 2010, at about 8.30 pm local time, the Kasubi tombs were destroyed by fire.
 The cause of the fire is as yet unknown.
-The Buganda kingdom has promised to conduct independent investigations into the fire, alongside the national police force.
+The Buganda kingdom promised to conduct independent investigations into the fire, alongside the national police force.

-John Bosco Walusimbi, Prime Minister of the Buganda kingdom, stated on 17 March:
+John Baptist Walusimbi, Prime Minister of the Buganda kingdom, stated on 17 March:

 The kingdom is in mourning.
 There are no words to describe the loss occasioned by this most callous act.